GRAPHISOFT/archicad-addon-cmake-tools/README.md

 The repo includes a BuildAddOn.py python script, that handles the building of the Add-Ons.
 This script takes up to 6 arguments:

-- -c, --configFile (mandatory): path to the JSON configuration file
+- -c, --configFile (mandatory): path to the JSON configuration file.
 - -v, --acVersion (optional, but mandatory if --devKitPath is used): a list of Archicad version numbers, that the Add-On is built for.
 These versions must be present in the APIDevKitLinks file's object keys.
 When not specified, the script takes all versions specified in the configuration file.
-- -l, --allLocalizedVersions (optional): Toggles creating localized release builds.
+- -l, --allLocalizedVersions (optional): Toggles creating localized release builds for the configured languages.
+If not enabled, the configured defaultLanguage will be used.
 - -d, --devKitPath (optional): path to a single local APIDevKit folder.
 When this argument is used, only one Archicad version should be provided in the --acVersion list.
+- -b, --buildNum (optional, but mandatory if --devKitPath is used): Build number of the used local APIDevKit.
+Ex: -b 3001.
 - -p, --package (optional): toggles creating zip archive with the built Add-On files.
 - -a, --additionalCMakeParams (optional): a list of additional addon-specific CMake parameters as key=value pairs.
 The build script will forward it to CMake.
-Ex: -a var1=value1 var2="value 2"
+Ex: -a var1=value1 var2="value 2".